Characterizing Compact-object Binaries in the Lower Mass Gap with Gravitational Waves: Comparing Waveform Models

-Since the distributions for both \ac{BBH} waveform models are similar, we find that the inclusion or omission of radiation from higher-order modes in both simulation and recovery does not significantly impact the posteriors obtained for GW230529-like systems.
-We note, however, that the inclusion of higher-order-modes is important in the analysis of real \ac{NSBH} signals, as their effect is enhanced for unequal mass ratios.
+Since the distributions for all of the \ac{BBH} waveform models are similar, we find that the inclusion or omission of radiation from higher-order modes in both simulation and recovery does not significantly impact the posteriors obtained for GW230529-like systems.
+However, for systems like GW230529, higher-order modes are expected to have a greater impact on the waveform than the inclusion of tidal effects, as the former are enhanced in binaries with unequal mass ratios~\citep{Cho:2012ed, OShaughnessy:2014shr, Pratten:2020igi}, whereas the latter primarily affects high frequencies, where current detectors have limited sensitivity.
+While we use waveforms with tidal effects but without higher-order modes to simulate a subset of the GW230529-like systems explored in this work, the analysis of real \ac{NSBH} signals like GW230529 should prioritize the inclusion of higher-order modes over tidal effects, as waveform models incorporating both simultaneously are still under active development~\cite[e.g.,][]{Abac:2025brd}.
 We therefore conclude that the bimodality and ambiguity in the original GW230529 posteriors obtained with the \texttt{IMRPhenomPv2\_NRTidalv2} model (pink lines in Fig.~\ref{fig:gw230529_pe}) primarily result from the extra degrees of freedom from the addition of the tidal deformability parameters in the \ac{BNS} waveform model, although measurements precise enough to distinguish the nature of the source are still possible with this waveform model at higher \ac{SNR} (see Fig.~\ref{fig:varied_snr}).